go-mate/go-commit/README.md

 - 🐛 **Mistake reports?** Open an issue on GitHub with reproduction steps
 - 💡 **Fresh ideas?** Create an issue to discuss
-- 📖 **Documentation confusing?** Report it so we can enhance it
+- 📖 **Documentation confusing?** Report it so we can improve
 - 🚀 **Need new features?** Share the use cases to help us understand requirements
-- ⚡ **Performance issue?** Help us optimize via reporting slow operations
+- ⚡ **Performance issue?** Help us optimize through reporting slow operations
 - 🔧 **Configuration problem?** Ask questions about complex setups
-- 📢 **Track project progress?** Watch the repo to get new releases and features
+- 📢 **Follow project progress?** Watch the repo to get new releases and features
-- 🌟 **Success stories?** Share how this package enhanced the workflow
+- 🌟 **Success stories?** Share how this package improved the workflow
 - 💬 **Feedback?** We welcome suggestions and comments

 ---